sports-man/real-estate-mng/README.md

     $ git clone https://github.com/fraineralex/real_estate_manager
 # Access
     $ cd real_estate_manager
+# Restart your odoo server
-# Run the project
+# Install the module called "Real Estate"
-# The server will execute and you will see the module in the home view called: "real estate"
+# Then you will see the icon of the module in the home view
 ```

 ## :memo: License ##